MindRove/MindRoveSDK/README.md

 ### MATLAB
 Check out the MindRove specific MATLAB library.

+## Library structure
+- inc - header files
+- win - windows binaries
+    - x64
+    - x86
+    - cs-bin
+    - matlab
+- linux - linux binaries
+    - x64
+    - aarch64 - libraries for Raspberry Pi
+    - arm32
+- osx - os x binaries

 ## Get started!
-For using the SDK we provided the binaries for x64 win systems in win64/ and for linux in linux/ folder
+For using the SDK we provided the binaries for x64 win systems in win/x64 and for linux in linux/ folder

-To get started, we provided a C# code as a standalone example and the same code integrated into Unity.
+To get started, we provided a C# code as a standalone example.
 You can find these examples under the examples/ folder.

 ## Contribute
 For any bugs or if the rest of the platform binaries are needed, please make an issue.